REVIEW SUMMARY: A technically marvelous film that, nevertheless, doesn’t quite live up to the hype.

 BRIEF SYNOPSIS: An evil madman (is there any other kind?) is bent on world destruction.
 Its up to Sky Captain and Polly Perkins to find him and stop his evil scheme before time runs out.

-PROS: Mimcs the look and feel of 1930s and 40s seriels perfectly.
+PROS: Mimics the look and feel of 1930s and 40s serials perfectly.
 Lots and lots of retro-future eye candy and some really interesting ideas.

 CONS: Non-engaging characters.
 Antagonists presence is almost non-existent.
-Derivitive plot.
+Derivative plot.
 Forgettable music.

 BOTTOM LINE: Sky Captain is a worthwhile movie to see in the theaters.
 It looks great and is still a fun movie for all its faults.
 This one’s a DVD purchase for sure!

 I guess I should never look at another movie trailer ever again.
 I don’t think Sky Captain could have ever lived up to my expectations from seeing just the trailers.
 Oh, don’t get me wrong, its a fun movie, a definite must-see, but it still falls short of greatness, a victim of the personal hype-machine.
 I’m going to steer clear of a re-hash of the plot and instead concentrate on my impressions of the movie.
 First, the good.